Antiz96/arch-update/README.md

 and pending kernel update and, if there are, offers to process them.

 Options:
--c, --check       Check for available updates, send a desktop notification containing the number of available updates (if libnotify is installed)
+-c, --check       Check for available updates, change the systray icon and send a desktop notification containing the number of available updates (if there are new available updates compared to the last check)
 -l, --list        Display the list of pending updates -d, --devel       Include AUR development packages updates -n, --news [Num]  Display latest Arch News, you can optionally specify the number of Arch news to display with `--news [Num]` (e.g. `--news 10`)